 August 28, 2017, marked a significant company milestone for Medrobotics.
 Earlier in the day, the company’s Flex robot-assisted surgery system had been used in the world’s first scar-free robotic colon resection at George Washington University Hospital.
 To acknowledge this achievement permission was given to celebrate at a nearby pub.
 Executives, engineers, and staff rush the front door as they leave to celebrate.
 It’s believed that during this exciting rush the intruder, Dong Liu, slipped in.
 Despite Medrobotic’s policy requiring visitors to sign in, the visitor log for that day contains no record of Liu.
 Did he choose this time to access the building by pure coincidence?
 It’s still uncertain.
 However, in the FBI investigation, it was discovered that Liu had been contacting Medrobotic employees through LinkedIn.

 Protecting Trade Secrets – Lessons Learned

 The experience of Medrobotics and the CEO, Dr. Straface, illustrates the value of a multifaceted approach to security.
 It’s important to combine the “human side” together with the technological side.
 Two takeaways to consider:

 - The CEO’s personal policy was a defensive strategy.
 Being alert to strangers enhances security.
 Therefore, implement a similar policy.
 By doing so you reduce the risk of strangers slipping in.

 - A lapse of security may have occurred while the staff rushed to leave the building to celebrate a company milestone.
 So, have a security plan ready for special occasions that create a diversion from what is normal or typical.

-In this age of increased economic and corporate espionage, protecting trade secrets, intellectual property, or proprietary research should be a core company value.
+In this age of economic and corporate espionage, protecting trade secrets, intellectual property, or proprietary research should be a core company value.
 Don’t wait until it’s too late.
-Multifaceted security training that includes physical intrusion as part of penetration testing is a necessity.
+Security training that includes physical intrusion as part of penetration testing is a necessity.